 Pectus Excavatum (PE), also known as funnel chest, is a condition where the ribs and breastbone (sternum) grow inwards forming a dent in the chest.
 It is a condition which can occur at or soon after birth, although for most it occurs during a growth spurt (at around 11-14 years).
-For most people with PE there is no significant impact on health; however, in people with severe PE, the narrowing of the chest cavity can affect how the heart and lungs work, causing symptoms such as breathlessness, dizziness, fainting and pain with exercising.
+For most people with PE there is no significant impact on health; however, people with severe PE, the narrowing of the chest cavity can affect how the heart and lungs work, causing symptoms such as breathlessness, dizziness, fainting and pain with exercising.
 This can be very restrictive in daily life.

 Surgery for PE lifts the sternum away from the heart, which relieves these symptoms.
 There are two types of surgery.
 One is called Nuss and one is called Ravitch.
-Both types are going to be included in this study and your surgeon will discuss with you to help you decide which is the best type for you.
+Both types are included in this study and the surgeon will discuss these with you and your child to help you decide which is the best type for your child.

 In England, funding for surgery for PE is very limited because there is not enough high-quality data showing that the surgery improves physical health and heart-lung function.
 The purpose of this study is to see how surgery to treat PE affects a participant's physical ability and heart function.
 We will also look at how much this costs the health service overall.

-There will be 300 participants from about 12-15 sites in the United Kingdom.
+There will be 300 participants across up to about 12-15 hospitals in the United Kingdom taking part.